thekalyugvasi/Project-Exhibhition/README.md

-Sure, here's a sample README file you could include with your code on GitHub:

----

 # Real-time Hand Gesture Recognition using OpenCV and CVZone

 This project demonstrates real-time hand gesture recognition using OpenCV and the CVZone library in Python.
 The application detects hand gestures from a live video feed and classifies them into predefined categories using a trained neural network model.